Your Child's First Visit

 Even though most babies don't get any teeth until they reach 6 months of age, we recommend coming in for an initial visit before the child turns one to ensure their teeth and gums are properly cleaned and cared for.

 Your child should have their first dental visit by the time they turn one or two.
-During this visit, Dr. Victoria or Dr. Rodriguez will remove built-up plaque and food debris stuck in their teeth.
+During this visit, our team will remove built-up plaque and food debris stuck in their teeth.
 This stops the growth of bacteria, thus preventing other dental diseases such as tooth decay or gum inflammation.
 We recommend making your trips to the dentist a fun adventure that your child will enjoy.

 What will Happen at my Child's First Dental Visit?

 Your child's first visit to the dentist most likely won't take very long and won't involve much treatment.
 During this initial visit, we want to meet your child in a friendly manner where they won't feel afraid.
-Parents can stay in the waiting room during the examination so we can build a relationship with your child.
-We also give parents the option of sitting in the dental chair and holding their child while the exam is conducted.
+Depending on the age of the child at their first visit, we will tailor the appointment to their specific needs.
+Young babies may feel more comfortable sitting in the parents lap.
+If a child is age 4-5 before they come for the first time, we do prefer a full exam with xrays.

 What Happens during the Dental Exam?

-You can expect Dr. Victoria or Dr. Rodriguez to explain proper oral hygiene for your child's gums and teeth, as well as how to prevent tooth decay, gum disease, and cavities.
+You can expect our team to explain proper oral hygiene for your child's gums and teeth, as well as how to prevent tooth decay, gum disease, and cavities.
 We'll also discuss proper nutrition for your child, developmental milestones, and oral habits like teething, thumb sucking, lip sucking, and tongue thrusting.

 Finally, we will schedule future check-ups.
 We want to see your kids at least once every six months so we can increase their comfort level when they come to the dentist.
 We also want to regularly check how their teeth are developing and address any complications before they develop any further.